goatandsheep/se-exp-challenge-invoice/README.md

 I created a modular approach to the settings since there's already 10 of them and bound to be more in the future.

+I could use a check to disable the submit button, but there are other ways to submit forms so I'll just handle errors in the onSubmit

 TODO:

 - [ ] During loading state, some things won't be useable